cotarr/collab-frontend/README.md

 The default value is `'["api.read", "api.write"]')`.
 This can be customized using the OAUTH2_REQUESTED_SCOPE environment variable

-* The web server's client account allowedScope "auth.token" is an auth server permission to generally allow token issuance.
+* The web server's client account allowedScope "auth.token" is an auth server permission to allow token issuance on behalf of authenticated users.
-* The web server's client account allowedScope "api.read" to control permissions of tokens issued using the client's ID.
+* The web server's client account allowedScope "api.read" and "api-write" are possible permissions of tokens issued using the client's ID.
 * The user's account role requires "api.read" to control permissions of tokens using the user's ID.
-* The token request scope requires "api.read" to control permissions of tokens issued to the server.
+* The token request scope "api.read" and "api.write" relate to capabilities of the server software reverse proxy.

 The scope of the access token is the intersection of all three scopes.
 The desired scope my be present in all three.
 In this case, tokens issued on behalf of the user will have scope intersection of "api.read".
 Any requests to the backend API must have a valid token and the token must include scope "api.read" or the request will be rejected.
 Invalid tokens will reject with status 401 Authorized.
 Insufficient scope will reject with status 403 Forbidden.

-### Example Environment variables (showing defaults)
+### Example Environment variables

 The `.env` file is supported using dotenv npm package